paul-reiners/boston-housing/doc/boston_housing.md

 * Why is it important to split the Boston housing data into training and testing data?
 What happens if you do not do this?
     - You cannot evaluate performance by how the model does on training data.
 If you did so, the model could just 'hard-code' the expected value for a given data point.
 This would amount to overfitting.
 * What does grid search do and why might you want to use it?
+    - Grid search automatically fine-tunes parameters with cross-validation.
+Thus you can improve your model greatly with only a few extra lines of code.
 * Why is cross validation useful and why might we use it with grid search?
+    - Cross validation is useful because it lets you use all of your data for both testing and training.
+Grid search will include cross validation.

 ## 3) Analyzing Model Performance